Havelock City

 At a cost of US$ 166 million, the 46-storey commercial skyscraper will have 600000 ft2 of office space and 200000 ft2 for the shopping mall.
-The ground-breaking ceremony for the commercial component was ceremonially conducted on 29 December 2016 with the auspices of S P Tao, the chairman of Overseas Realty, along with other dignitaries such as ministers Mangala Samaraweera and Champika Ranawaka.
+The ground-breaking ceremony for the commercial component was ceremonially conducted on 29 December 2016 with the auspices of S. P. Tao, the chairman of Overseas Realty, along with other dignitaries such as ministers Mangala Samaraweera and Champika Ranawaka.

 Construction

 East China Architecture Design and Research Institute (ECADI) and Design Group Five International of Sri Lanka are the leading architects of the project.
 Havelock City is developed and managed by Mireka Capital Land (Pvt) Ltd, a fully own subsidiary of Overseas Realty (Ceylon) PLC.

 The project is being built on a single 18 acre site, once the premises of the Wellawatta Spinning and Weaving Mills.
 Prior to construction commencing, the land was the largest cleared land in Colombo.

+List towers

 Bridge

 The Havelock City Bridge is a 120 ft beam bridge which connects the Havelock City premises at the southeast of the bridge, to Skelton Road in the northwest.
 The bridge's ground-breaking ceremony was held 4 September 2008, and completed in late 2012.
-The bridge was constructed by the Sri Lankan engineering firm International Construction Consortium at a cost of US$1.27 million.
+The bridge was constructed by the Sri Lankan engineering firm International Construction Consortium at a cost of US$ 1.27 million.